litmining/labelbuddy-annotations/_sources/projects/cluster_inference.md

             <div class="annotation">
                 <div class="context">
                     …r 29 peak voxels in studies reporting a greater neural response to spoken pseudowords than words (shown in red in  ).
-Results thresholded at   p   < 0.05 FDR corrected, and with clusters greater than <mark class="annotated-text">100</mark> mm  reported.
+Results thresholded at   p   &lt; 0.05 FDR corrected, and with clusters greater than <mark class="annotated-text">100</mark> mm  reported.
 Entries shown in bold are cluster summary statistics (including centre of mass and volume), entries in plain type show local maxima.
 In the superior portion of the left temporal lo…
                 </div>
                 <div class="annotation-footer">
                     <div class="pcmid"><a target="_blank"